 The consultants laid out their time frame for presenting study results and suggestions for improvements, based on traffic studies, safety studies and the opinions of the public.
 The consultants also handed out a questionaire on business issues and promoted a new website the public can use to follow the study and make their opinions known.

 The consultants expect to have a proposal for improvements and changes in and around the Paoli Transportation Center area by next summer.

 There will be a public open house/workshop at the Tredyffrin Municipal Building on October 24.
 That's when business owners and any interested member of the community can come learn more about the study, spend time with planners working on this study as well other ongoing studies.

 This is one of several studies being conducted simultaneously in the area.
 The township is coordinating an ongoing study on how to improve traffic at the interesection of Lancaster Ave./Route 30 and 252.
 SEPTA is conducting a study on the best design and plans for the planned Paoli Transportation Center which will some day replace the current Paoli Train Station.

 After all these years of waiting for something to happen in Paoli, why is this study any different?

 The simple answer from Township officials is: because it is an actual first step toward eventual construction.
 That's how Township Engineer Stephen Burgo and the consultants sum it up.
 They point out that rather than just talking about what to do, things are now in motion and money is actually being spent to get the ball rolling.

-But, just as politicians who announced the study at the beginning of the summer cautioned, it will still be years before any shovels start digging.
+it will still be years before any shovels start digging.

 Many of the business owners on hand Wednesday expressed cautious optimism about the study and the future of development along Lancaster Ave.